oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 curl -s "https://laravel.build/microservice-d?with=redis" | bash
 ```

 Now our directory should contain five projects in total.
-These projects are intended to run with [Laravel Sail](https://laravel.com/docs/8.x/sail), but it isn’t optimal for running five of them simultaneously.
+These projects are intended to run with [Laravel Sail](https://laravel.com/docs/8.x/sail), but it isn't optimal for running five of them simultaneously.
 Use Sail to install dependencies and execute `artisan` commands, but for running the APIs, create a new `docker-compose.yml` file in the tutorial directory.
 This file will allow you to start all the containers together.
-Luckily, because the APIs will be simple, you don’t even need databases for this, only the PHP containers.
+Luckily, because the APIs will be simple, you don't even need databases for this, only the PHP containers.
 In your newly created `docker-compose.yml`, add the following content:

 ```yml
 version: '2.1'